Understanding Your SEO Report

 Google Analytics Overview

-This indicates the amount of sessions by new users.
+This indicates the number of sessions by new users.
 So whenever someone new visits your site for the first time, you’ll know about it!

 Also referred to as average page depth, this refers to the average number of pages viewed during a single session.